 There wasn’t a great deal to see, but he liked it and asked how long it would take to complete it.
 I guessed “at least a month,” and he said, “Fine!
 Send me pictures as it progresses!”
 And that was that!

-He was especially encouraged to see proof that I actually build my instruments from the raw wood, as he had already discovered that there are makers who put their label on other people’s factory-made instruments and claim they made them.
+He was especially encouraged to see proof that I actually build my instruments from the raw wood.
+He had already discovered that there are makers who put their label on other people’s factory-made instruments and claim they made them.
 (If someone can’t afford a handmade instrument, I will offer the option to buy one purchased in the white, and finished in my shop, but I never put my personal label in such an instrument: I did not build it!
 My own work is all signed and numbered.)

 And finally, the set-up instrument: